miguelangelcruzA/miguelangelcruzA/README.md

 - 🌱 I’m currently learning Spring and Angular as well as improving my programming skills.
 - 🎯 I’m looking for an opportunity to collaborate with an IT company and gain experience creating innovation solutions.
 - 🥅 2021/2022 Goals: Introduce myself to the world of software development.
-- 🤝🏻Connect with me in linkedin: [Here]: https://www.linkedin.com/in/miguel-angel-cruz-acosta/
+- 🤝🏻Connect with me in linkedin: [Here](https://www.linkedin.com/in/miguel-angel-cruz-acosta/)

 ---